Trump's Attorneys Dismiss Their Own Pending Motion to Disqualify DA, Block Indictment in Georgia

 McBurney defended Willis in his ruling earlier this week, shooting down any claims by Trump's legal team that the district attorney has a political agenda.

-"The drumbeat from the District Attorney has been neither partisan (in the political sense) nor personal, in marked and refreshing contrast to the stream of personal invective flowing from one of the movants," McBurney wrote.
+"The drumbeat from the District Attorney has been neither partisan (in the political sense) nor personal, in marked and refreshing contrast to the stream of personal invective flowing from one of the movants," McBurney wrote in his decision.
 "Put differently, the District Attorney’s Office has been doing a fairly routine – and legally unobjectionable – job of public relations in a case that is anything but routine."

-If a grand jury decides to indict Trump it would be the former president's fourth indictment.
+Willis is expected present her case against Trump for his role in attempting to overturn the 2020 election results in Georgia to a grand jury on Sept.
+1. If the grand jury decides to charge him, this would be the former president's fourth indictment.

 You are now signed up for our newsletter.